 960 F.3d 499 (8th Cir.
 2020)

-Chase M. Hundman is an attorney in Howard & Howard’s Chicago office.
-He concentrates his practice on business and employment law, including complex contract disputes and non-compete litigation.
+Chase M. Hundman is a former attorney in Howard & Howard’s Chicago office.